-Due to the Covid pandemic, this attraction is currently closed.
-Once the monument has re-opened, to keep numbers to a limit, it may be necessary to book tickets in advance during 2021.
+Due to the Covid pandemic, to keep numbers to a limit, it may be necessary to book tickets in advance during 2021.

 Take a one-day trip to this beautiful island, with a medieval monastery at the very top.
 Mont-Saint-Michel counts among France’s most stunning sights.
 Lined with restaurants, hotels and shops, the abbey’s imposing architecture, which dates back to medieval times, inspires awe to this day.